zurb/tribute/README.md

 ```

 ### Tips
+Some useful approaches to common roadblocks when implementing @mentions.
 #### Links inside contenteditable are not clickable.
 If you want to embed a link in your `selectTemplate` then you need to make sure that the
 anchor is wrapped in an element with `contenteditable="false"`.
 This makes the anchor